Purpose of Aerospace Test Cell

 The beauty of test cells is they have unlimited fuel supply that allows for extended engine testing, unlike aircraft which are limited to what they can hold in their fuel tanks.
 Each engine model has a minimum specification level and that needs to be accurately measured to ensure the engine confirms to the Type Certificate.
 Fuel flow is generally quantified by a volumetric turbine flow meter, an alternative that is increasing in popularity is the Emerson Coriolis flow meter.
 Correct fuel flow and thrust/SHP combined to give specific fuel consumption, how much fuel is burned at a given engine power level.

 As test cells are complex systems, there are many factors to consider beyond thrust and fuel flow such as inlets, exhausts, pressures, temperatures, engine speeds, and more measurement systems.
 It takes understanding all the contributing systems when trying to characterize a facility and understand the facility and engine performance.
 At Prime Propulsion we have years of experience working test cells, testing engines, and performing test cell correlations (more on this next month).
-If you have further questions, please contact us.
-We would be happy to assist you.

 Comments